addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 will be ignored.
 This is by design as it ensures that dynamic dependency/module loading can still take place even after optimization.

 Although the RequireJS optimizer works fine in both Node and Java environments, it's strongly recommended to run it under Node as it executes significantly faster there.
-In my experience, it's a piece of cake to get setup with either environment, so go for whichever you feel most comfortable with.

 To get started with r.js, grab it from the [RequireJS download page](http://requirejs.org/docs/download.html#rjs) or [through NPM](http://requirejs.org/docs/optimization.html#download).
 Now, the RequireJS optimizer works absolutely fine for single script and CSS files, but for most cases you'll want to actually optimize an entire Backbone project.
 You *could* do this completely from the command-line, but a cleaner option is using build profiles.